 Dr. Jim RobertsDr.
 Roberts is a leading researcher on consumer behavior and the Ben H. Williams Professor of Marketing in the Hankamer School of Business at Baylor University in Waco, Texas.
-His new book SHINY OBJECTS will be available November 8, 2011 from HarperOne
+His book SHINY OBJECTS is available on Amazon.

 Buy Shiny Objects!
 (Click Below)

 Subscribe by Email

 Completely spam free, opt out any time.

 Thank you, your email will be added to the mailing list once you click on the link in the confirmation email.

 Please prove that you are not a robot.

 You can imagine my disappointment when I discovered that the SHINY OBJECTS found on Mars was not a copy of my new book, Shiny Objects: Why we spend money we don’t have in search of happiness we can’t buy.
 In … Continue reading

 If you’ve read my book, Shiny Objects, you know I can’t resist a good story on how much Americans spend on their pets – talk about scary.
 Halloween is just around the corner and it looks like spending on All … Continue reading